Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 No Wardens this time.
 Just a woman—young, constrained by her clothes and her posture, with dark eyes and darker questions.

 "Àrnnav," he said.
-The shadow-girl from Fèinnav's Binding.
-The one who'd been asking dangerous questions.
+The shadow-girl who'd been helping Fèinnav.
+The one asking dangerous questions.
 "Vìzrav sent you."

 "She said you might be able to help me.
 That you carry information about—" The girl hesitated.
 "About my mother.
 About how she died."

-The fog in Vèirnav's eyes shifted, and for a moment he saw something—a name in a ledger, a payment recorded, a silence purchased.
+The fog in Vèirnav's eyes shifted, and for a moment he saw something—a name mentioned in Cèresnav's memories, a Pattern House assistant who'd known too much, a silence purchased.

 "Come in," he said.
 "I think we have things to discuss."